-With the enactment of Law for the Protection of Intangible Cultural Properties (Mukei bunkazai hogo) in 1950, the Japanese government extended official recognition from historically and artistically significant artefacts to the techniques of performing and applied arts that risked dying out without government support.22 Unlike the earlier National Treasure system instituted to protect ancient artefacts deemed to be of documentary, historical, architectural or aesthetic significance, the Intangible Cultural Properties legislation is keyed to the human body, leading its holders to be popularly known as "Living National Treasures" (ningen kokuhō).
+With the enactment of Law for the Protection of Intangible Cultural Properties (Mukei bunkazai hogo) in 1950, the Japanese government extended official recognition from historically and artistically significant artefacts to the techniques of performing and applied arts that risked dying out without government support.
+Unlike the earlier National Treasure system instituted to protect ancient artefacts deemed to be of documentary, historical, architectural or aesthetic significance, the Intangible Cultural Properties legislation is keyed to the human body, leading its holders to be popularly known as "Living National Treasures" (ningen kokuhō).
 This legislation is notable among international preservation laws for its acknowledgment of the importance of process-the process, replicated time and again, by which human hands transform raw materials and experiences into beautiful objects.
 While "Living National Treasures" receive stipends, what is more significant is that the national visibility generated by the publicity surrounding their appointment has the potential to attract students who will carry on their endangered craft.
-Before their designation, many of these men and women-like the Okinawan weaver Taira Toshiko, who specializes in cloth woven from the fibers of the banana plant (bashofu)practiced crafts little known or appreciated outside their region.23 in order to promote the sale of their work.
+Before their designation, many of these men and women-like the Okinawan weaver Taira Toshiko, who specializes in cloth woven from the fibers of the banana plant (bashofu)practiced crafts little known or appreciated outside their region.

+This legislation speaks to the important performative dimensions of traditional Japanese crafts practice.
+In the Edo period (1615-1868), painters, calligraphers and potters often performed their art in public in order to promote the sale of their work.
 The seventeenth-century potter Morita Kyūemon, for instance, traveled from his home in the Tosa domain, taking with him his potter's wheel and local clay, to demonstrate his artistry in the mansions of feudal lords in Edo.
-In so doing he was not simply promoting his ceramic wares but also modeling the process of their production.24 Today, under government auspices, this practice continues as weavers, potters or sword-markers designated by the government as bearers of Intangible Cultural Property likewise travel around the country and abroad to demonstrate their special skills-or, in a modern adaptation, to talk about their work.25 In essence, these embodiments of Japanese crafts traditions are assigned the task of performing acts of memory for the entire nation.
+In so doing he was not simply promoting his ceramic wares but also modeling the process of their production.
+Today, under government auspices, this practice continues as weavers, potters or sword-markers designated by the government as bearers of Intangible Cultural Property likewise travel around the country and abroad to demonstrate their special skills-or, in a modern adaptation, to talk about their work.
+In essence, these embodiments of Japanese crafts traditions are assigned the task of performing acts of memory for the entire nation.